Login Barcode Creator

 Sometimes it's difficult to scan a smartphone screen, so you might have to print it out on paper in order to make it work.

 If you'd like to share this with friends and co-workers, let them scan the QR code below with their smartphone.
-(They might need to install a QR scanner app, such as
+(They might need to install a QR scanner app first.)

 I have also created a table of barcodes (1,263 KB) you might be interested in.
 It's a PDF file containing a table of barcodes from 0 to 1,000 which you find useful for entering quantities.
 Print them out and scan them instead of manually keying in those numbers.